-After more than 10 trips to Turkey I put together this list of the most amazing places to see in Turkey.
+After more than 20 trips to Turkey I finally put together this list of the most amazing places to see in Turkey.
 In this travel blog you you can expect quaint mountain villages, the food capital, spectacular landscapes, beautiful mosques, ancient Greek ruins, beach destinations and the unmistakably Turkey tourist destinations: Cappadocia and Pamukkale.
 Read about all my tips including where to stay and things to do in the best places to visit in Turkey.